AngelMunoz/Hox/markdown/guides/csharp-and-vb-usage.md

 Hox can also be used in C# and VB.NET projects.
-Part of the side effect of looking for a simple and and easy DSL is that Hox can be used in any .NET language.
+Part of the side effect of looking for a simple and easy DSL is that Hox can be used in any .NET language.

 ## C# Usage